Search Our Website:

 Yova Borovska, counsel in the firm's Immigration practice group, is quoted in the Human Resource Executive article, "What the freeze on foreign worker visas means for HR."

-Turning to the healthcare industry, arguably the second most-affected industry, Yova Borovska, a healthcare immigration attorney at Buchan Ingersoll & Rooney, says while the executive order provides for certain discretionary exceptions when the entry will be in the "national interest," it's uncertain what the process, timeline and standard to apply for such an exception would be.
+Turning to the healthcare industry, arguably the second most-affected industry, Yova Borovska, a healthcare immigration attorney at Buchanan Ingersoll & Rooney, says while the executive order provides for certain discretionary exceptions when the entry will be in the "national interest," it's uncertain what the process, timeline and standard to apply for such an exception would be.

 Borovska has seen firsthand that non-U.S. citizens applying for H-1B visas as medical residents, fellows or physicians are still being denied access into the country even after making "compelling arguments" that they're planning to assist with COVID-19.